syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-achieve-Numeric-Column-Sorting-in-GridDataBoundGrid.md

 # Grid data bound in Windows Forms GridDataBoundGrid(Classic)

+This page explains How to achieve Numeric Column Sorting in GridDataBoundGrid and more details.

+## How to achieve Numeric Column Sorting in GridDataBoundGrid

 To perform a custom sort through DataView, the object in the column should implement IComparer interface.
 Once this is done, DataView will use IComparer interface implementation to sort the column instead of using default sort of control.

-## How to achieve Numeric Column Sorting in GridDataBoundGrid

-This page explains about How to achieve Numeric Column Sorting in GridDataBoundGrid and more details.

 {% tabs %}
 {% highlight c# %}